ecemguvener/Programmable-Cryptography/README.md

 ### Built at ETH The University of Oxford Hackathon 2026 — Top 3 Finalist
 # QuantumProof Ops — Verifiable Compute on Encrypted Data (FHE + ZK) with Quantum-Aware Modes

-**QuantumProof Ops** is a hackathon-ready prototype showing how programmable cryptography can power sensitive decisions without exposing raw user credentials.
+**QuantumProof Ops** is a programmable cryptography can power sensitive decisions without exposing raw user credentials.

 It combines:
 - **FHE (Fully Homomorphic Encryption)** for computation on encrypted data (Microsoft SEAL via TenSEAL)